 Remember, the harasser may face charges in criminal court.
 But that will happen separately (and faster) than a civil suit can.

 Civil suits for harassment

 You can also sue your harasser in civil court, but these cases are rare.
 In civil court, the case becomes about money lost.
-If you have hospital bills, lost work, or pain and suffering, you can sue to get those costs back.
-The drawbacks are that these cases can take a long time and if your harasser doesn’t have money, it will be hard to get them to pay a judgment.
+You can sue to get those costs back if you have hospital bills, lost work, or pain and suffering.
+The drawbacks are that these cases can take a long time, and if your harasser doesn’t have money, it will be hard to get them to pay a judgment.